Independent Study Project in Linguistics

 Students are strongly advised to start planning for an ISP in Term 2 of Year 2.
 Students should discuss their ideas at an early stage with the programme convenor and potential supervisors.

 Students will develop the skill to work independently on an approved topic of their choice in Linguistics.
 To do this they will identify an area of interest to them and define a research question, refine and pursue that question via library research and write an argued study project with footnotes and references in standard professional format.

 Scope and syllabus

 10,000 words on a subject of the student’s own choice, researched and written in his or her own time.
-The project must be approved by a supervisor and the Undergraduate Tutor.
-Advice on selection of topic, background reading, preparation and organisation of the material will be given.
+Advice on selection of topic, background reading, preparation and organisation of the material will be given by the supervisor.

 One 10,000 word essay (in English) due Friday week 1, term 3.